 What is the connection between brain health and mental health?

-Although experts still struggle to settle on an exact definition of brain health, the term typically includes the following aspects:
+Experts struggle to settle on an exact definition of brain health; however, according to the National Institute on Aging, the term usually includes the following aspects:

 - Cognitive health: how well you think, learn, and remember